 When the MODE is ‘SINGLE_DIFF’, two path keywords, ‘PATH_1’ and ‘PATH_2’, shall be used to convey the signal paths that have been differenced.

-When the mode is ‘SINGLE_DIFF’, the observable is calculated by subtracting the value achieved for the measurement using PATH_1 from the value achieved using PATH_2, i.e., PATH_2 – PATH_1.
+When the MODE is ‘SINGLE_DIFF’, the observable shall be calculated by subtracting the value achieved for the measurement using PATH_1 from the value achieved using PATH_2, i.e., PATH_2 – PATH_1.
 Only the final observable shall be communicated via the TDM.

-If the TDM contains differenced Doppler shift data, the ‘RECEIVE_FREQ’ keyword shall be used for the observable (the ‘RECEIVE_FREQ’ keyword is a Data Section keyword not yet described in the text—see 3.5.2.7).
+If the TDM contains differenced Doppler shift data, the ‘RECEIVE_FREQ’ keyword shall be used for the observable (the ‘RECEIVE_FREQ’ keyword is a Data Section keyword not yet described in the text—see 3.5.2.8).